gumaerc-testorg/24.236-fall-2014/content/pages/readings.md

 {{< tdopen >}}

 Crenshaw, Kimberlé.
 "Mapping the Margins: Intersectionality, Identity Politics, and Violence against Women of Color."
 Chapter 17 in _After Identity: A Reader in Law and Culture_.
 Edited by Dan Danielsen and Karen Engle.
 Routledge, 1995.
-ISBN: 9780415909976. \[Preview with [Google Books](http://books.google.com/books?id=qhRZSBkDTR4C&pg=PA332#v=onepage)\]
+ISBN: 9780415909976. \[Preview with {{% resource_link "3742b674-df08-42f2-8ffe-bc1131628c61" "Google Books" %}}\]

 ### Recommended

-Crenshaw, Kimberlé. "[Beyond Racism and Misogyny: Black Feminism and 2 Live Crew](http://bostonreview.net/archives/BR16.6/crenshaw.html)."
+Crenshaw, Kimberlé. "{{% resource_link "31a42ef8-7e73-4be9-b971-8bc6a7017f6b" "Beyond Racism and Misogyny: Black Feminism and 2 Live Crew" %}}."
 Boston Review: A Political and Literary Forum.

 {{< tdclose >}}